patrickenfuego/FFEncoder/README.md

 # FFEncoder

 FFEncoder is a cross-platform PowerShell script and module that is meant to make high definition video encoding workflows easier.
-FFEncoder uses [ffmpeg](https://ffmpeg.org/), [VapourSynth](https://www.vapoursynth.com/doc/), [Mkvtoolnix](https://mkvtoolnix.download/), [ffprobe](https://ffmpeg.org/ffprobe.html), the [x264 H.264 encoder](https://x264.org/en/), and the [x265 HEVC encoder](https://x265.readthedocs.io/en/master/index.html) to compress, filter, and multiplex multimedia files for streaming or archiving.
+FFEncoder uses [ffmpeg](https://ffmpeg.org/), [VapourSynth](https://www.vapoursynth.com/doc/), [Mkvtoolnix](https://mkvtoolnix.download/), [ffprobe](https://ffmpeg.org/ffprobe.html), the [x264 H.264 encoder](https://x264.org/en/), and the [x265 H.265 HEVC encoder](https://x265.readthedocs.io/en/master/index.html) to compress, filter, and multiplex multimedia files for streaming or archiving.

+Dynamic Metadata such as Dolby Vision and/or HDR10+ is fully supported.

+---

 - [FFEncoder](#ffencoder)
   - [About](#about)